Bickerstaff brainstem encephalitis: Signs and symptoms

-The most frequent initial symptoms of Bickerstaff brainstem encephalitis are drowsiness, gait disturbances, and diplopia.
+The most frequent initial symptoms of Bickerstaff brainstem encephalitis are drowsiness, gait disturbances, and double vision.
 Throughout the course of the disorder, almost every patient develops ataxia and external ophthalmoplegia.
 Most patients have disturbances of consciousness such as stupor, drowsiness, or coma.
 Babinski's sign, facial weakness, pupil abnormalities, bulbar palsy, and nystagmus are also commonly found.
 Symptoms tend to develop fairly quickly, within one to two days.
 There have been reports of dysesthesias and limb weakness as the presenting features of Bickerstaff brainstem encephalitis.

 Pathophysiology

 The clinical features and course of the condition, the associated auto-antibodies against relevant antigens, and the response to treatment, all suggest that Bickerstaff brainstem encephalitis is an autoimmune disease.
-However, each of these criteria fails to fit a substantial proportion of patients, and there is no single test or feature which is diagnostic of Bickerstaff brainstem encephalitis.
+However, each of these criteria fails to fit a substantial proportion of patients, and there is no single test or feature that is diagnostic of Bickerstaff brainstem encephalitis.
 It is, therefore, possible that a proportion of cases are due to other causes, such as infection or lymphoma, but remain undiagnosed.
 It is also possible that there is more than one autoimmune disease that can cause an illness that would currently be diagnosed as Bickerstaff's.
-There is certainly overlap between Guillain–Barré syndrome, Miller Fisher syndrome and Bickerstaff brainstem encephalitis, as well as other conditions associated with anti-ganglioside antibodies such as chronic ophthalmoplegia with anti-GQ1b antibody and the pharyngo-cervico-brachial variant of GBS.
+There is certainly overlap between Guillain–Barré syndrome, Miller Fisher syndrome and Bickerstaff brainstem encephalitis, as well as other conditions associated with anti-ganglioside antibodies, such as chronic ophthalmoplegia with anti-GQ1b antibody and the pharyngo-cervico-brachial variant of GBS.